It is an obstruction caused by an embolus, a piece of material that causes a blockage within a blood vessel.

 Although the exact definitions of these are not clear, an accepted definition of massive pulmonary embolism is one in which there is hemodynamic instability such as sustained low blood pressure, slow heart rate, or no pulse.

 Approximately 90% of emboli stem from proximal deep vein thrombosis of the leg or pelvic venous thrombosis (DVT).
 Deep vein thromboses run the risk of displacement and migration into the pulmonary circulation.

 The conditions are generally thought of as a continuum called venous thromboembolism (VTE).

 The development of thrombosis is classically due to a group of causes called Virchow’s triad (alterations in blood flow, factors in the wall of the vessels, and factors that affect the properties of the blood).
 Often there is more than one risk factor present.

 Causes of a pulmonary embolism

-Paradoxical (venous to arterial): In paradoxical embolism, also known as cross embolism, an embolus from the veins passes into the arterial blood system.
+Paradoxical (venous to arterial): In paradoxical embolism, also known as cross embolism, an embolus from the veins pass into the arterial blood system.

 This is usually found only with heart problems such as septal defects (holes in the heart’s septum) between the atria or ventricles.

-The most common abnormality is a persistent foramen ovale, which occurs in approximately 25% of the adult population, but here the defect functions as a valve that is normally closed, because the pressure is slightly higher on the left side of the heart.
+The most common abnormality is a persistent foramen ovale, which occurs in approximately 25% of the adult population, but here the defect functions as a valve that is usually closed because the pressure is slightly higher on the left side of the heart.

 Sometimes, for example, if a patient coughs just as an embolus is passing, it can cross into the arterial system.